-A gilt silver cup, surfaced from a 17th century ship wreck laying on the bottom of the Wadden Sea.
-Personal belongings from the richest years of the Golden Era were found in this so-called Palmwood wreck.
-In addition to a wardrobe of noble origin, including a well-preserved dress, also contained silverware.
-The cup from the Palmwood is one such example.
+A gilt silver cup, retrieved from a 17th century shipwreck lying on the seabed of the Wadden Sea.
+Personal belongings from the most prosperous years of the 17th century were found in this wreck, known as the Palmwood Wreck.
+In addition to exclusive textile artefacts, including an almost intact silk gown, finds from the Palmwood wreck also contained silverware.
+The cup from the Palmwood Wreck is one such example.

 Cups were mainly produced for special occasions, such as a marriage, jubilee or military victory.
 They are large, richly decorated goblets intended to be shown off in domestic circles or to display wealth.
 Silver and gilded (covered with a layer of gold) cups are often features of seventeenth century still-life paintings.